Palestinian Christians: Modern history

-The Nakba left the multi-denominational Christian Arab communities in disarray.
+The 1948 Palestinian expulsion and flight– the foundational events of the Nakba– left the multi-denominational Christian Arab communities in disarray.
 They had little background in theology, their work being predominantly pastoral, and their immediate task was to assist the thousands of homeless refugees.
 But it also sowed the seeds for the development of a Liberation Theology among Palestinian Arab Christians.

 There was a differential policy of expulsion.
 More lenience was applied to the Christians of the Galilee where expulsion mostly affected Muslims: at Tarshiha, Me'eliya, Dayr al-Qassi, and Salaban, Christians were allowed to remain while Muslims were driven out.
-At Iqrit and Bir'im the IDF ordered Christians to evacuate for a brief spell, an order that was then confirmed as a permanent expulsion.
+At Iqrit and Bir'im the Israel Defense Forces (IDF) ordered Christians to evacuate for a brief spell, an order that was then confirmed as a permanent expulsion.
 Sometimes in a mixed Druze-Christian village like al-Rama, only the Christians were initially expelled towards Lebanon, but, thanks to the intervention of the local Druze, they were permitted to return.
+The IDF carried out massacres of Christians at the villages of Eilabun and Al-Bassa.
+Nazareth, at that time a town with a Christian majority, was spared devastation after agreeing to halt resistance and surrender, and because Israel did not want to visibly provoke an outcry in the Christian world.
 Important Christian figures were sometimes allowed to return, on condition they help Israel among their communities.
 Archbishop Hakim, with many hundreds of Christians, was allowed reentry on expressing a willingness to campaign against Communists in Israel and among his flock.

 After the war of 1948, the Christian population in the West Bank, under Jordanian control, dropped slightly, largely due to economic problems.
 This contrasts with the process occurring in Israel where Christians left en masse after 1948.
 Constituting 21% of Israel's Arab population in 1950, they now make up just 9% of that group.
 These trends accelerated after the 1967 war in the aftermath of Israel's takeover of the West Bank and Gaza.